 Today its more necessary than ever and worth trying for parties, once circumstances allow this, with the clear understanding of Russia’s geopolitical goals, to seek and find common ground on the many issues which divide us.
 One of them is the outdated security arrangement and negotiate a new security arrangement in Europe, reconcile the broad difference between Russia and Europe, in order to reduce the risks of miscalculation and escalation of the conflict leading to war.

-Although the Ukraine only a pawn is on the great chess board for influence in Eurasia, to find an serious arrangement for the Ukraine issue will take time and most likely will be based on a large territorial settlement with land swaps and population transfers which already have been and are taken place, enabling the Ukraine to concentrate on solving its more direct problems and execute the required reforms, whereby a NATO or EU membership of the Ukraine is not realistic.
+Although the Ukraine only a pawn is on the great chess board for influence in Eurasia, to find an serious arrangement for the Ukraine issue will take time and most likely will be based on a large territorial settlement with land swaps and population transfers which already have been taken place.

 Conceivably Russian history and culture can give some needed guidance and perhaps it’s time to modify our objectives and recognize the sanctions have served no real purpose and have only worked contra productive.
 Perhaps it’s time to realize Russia will hardly change with or after Vladimir Putin.

-Travelling on the never ending road of history, change is always inevitable and Europe should remain open to co-operation and constant dialogue with China or Russia in order to finding areas of cooperation and be pragmatic for that matter when that is in Europe’s interests, with the understanding what is in U.S. interest is not always in Europe’s interests.
+Travelling on the never ending road of history, change is always inevitable and Europe should remain open to co-operation and constant dialogue with China or when conditions permit this with Russia in order to finding areas of cooperation and be pragmatic for that matter when that is in Europe’s interests, with the understanding what is in U.S. interest is not always in Europe’s interests and the U.S. will always seek to exploit the weaknesses of Europe.

-The European Union should be realistic and pragmatic and use its influence to ensure that both China and the U.S. use their power with restraint.
+The European Union should be realistic and pragmatic and become Europe again, stop tying its own hands by following the U.S. in new endless wars and use its influence to ensure that both China and the U.S. use their power with restraint.
 This triangular relations between the three powers will have positive elements and also some elements of hostility.